Heinzad/heinzad.github.io/_posts/2022-07-12-tsql-reseed-identity.md

 author: "Adam Heinz"
 date: 2022-07-12 01:00:00
 ---
+How to use dynamic sql to reseed the identity column in a staging table to be one value higher that the top value in the target table when switching partitions.

+# Overview

 After switching partitions into a new table, error messages started occurring because the identity column was trying to add new values starting from 1, which was colliding with the switched-in values that went millions of values higher.